sinclairzx81/typebox/readme.md

                                                      // }]
 ```

 Use the Code function to generate assertion functions as strings.
-This function can be used to create high performance assertions that can be written to disk as importable modules.
+This function can be used to generate code that can be written to disk as importable modules.
+This technique is sometimes referred to as Ahead of Time (AOT) compilation.
 The following generates code to check a string.

 ```typescript
 const C = TypeCompiler.Code(Type.String())           // const C = `return function check(value) {